haizy1/HardLocker/README.md

 ### Known AppLocker Bypass Techniques Remediated by HardLocker
 #### LOLBAS Abuse :
 Living Off The Land Binaries, Scripts and Libraries refer to legitimate, pre-installed Windows utilities that can be repurposed by attackers to execute malicious payloads while avoiding detection.
 Since these tools are signed by Microsoft and often whitelisted by default, they provide an effective method for bypassing application control mechanisms such as AppLocker.
 Attackers frequently exploit binaries like mshta.exe, msbuild.exe, regsvr32.exe, and cmstp.exe to run unauthorized code without triggering security alerts.
 This technique allows adversaries to operate covertly using trusted system components.
 I've tested InstallUtil.exe and MSBuild.exe to reproduce them.
 I invite you to read those two files, as they explain the steps in detail.
+InstallUtil.exe.pdf
 #### Writable Paths and Misconfiguration :
 AppLocker enforces policies based on file locations, but its effectiveness can be undermined by improper directory permissions.
 Many paths, including %TEMP%, %APPDATA%, and C:\Windows\Tasks\, are writable by non-privileged users.
 Attackers take advantage of these directories to drop and execute malicious files within otherwise trusted